HOW IS EPI

 If you think you could have EPI, the first step you should take is to talk to your doctor.
-It’s important that you open up and tell your doctor about any and all symptoms you may be experiencing.
+It’s important that you open up and be specific.
+Tell your doctor about any and all symptoms you may be experiencing.
 You should remember to share the following information with your doctor:

-Your primary care physician may be able to provide an accurate diagnosis and discuss treatment options; or, your doctor may refer you to a specialist.
+Your primary care physician may be able to provide an accurate EPI diagnosis and discuss treatment options.
+Or, your doctor may refer you to a specialist.
 If your doctor refers you to a specialist, it will likely be a gastroenterologist.
 Gastroenterologists specialize in disorders of the gastrointestinal tract—this includes the stomach, intestines, pancreas, liver, and gallbladder—and do many of the tests used to diagnose pancreatic conditions, including EPI.

-The 3 main tests used to diagnose EPI are:
+The 3 main EPI tests used to aid in diagnosis are:

 This type of test is considered the most accurate way to assess the exocrine function of your pancreas.
 It involves inserting a tube into your small intestine to collect pancreatic secretions.
 This test is usually performed only at specialized centers and its use is limited.